 How shall we understand this prophecy?

-The answer from our premillennarian brethren is predictable and disappointing.
-Embracing prophetic literalism, they argue that Ezekiel is predicting a military war against latter day Jews who are spiritually renewed and happily resettled in their ancestral homeland of Palestine.
-But once again there are telling disagreements among them.
+But once again there are telling disagreements among interpreters.
 Some, following the lead of Revelation 20:7-9, place this battle at the end of the Millennium.
 Others say it will take place just prior to Christ’s Second Coming and the onset the Millennium.
 This, however, forces the latter group to explain why Ezekiel has the Messiah living in the land before the Last Battle, rather than coming to it afterwards (Ezek.
 37:24-25).

-There are other problems as well, and of the same kind that appear in all Old Testament Kingdom Prophecy (OTKP).
-As we have seen, the conspicuous use of figurative language warns against prophetic literalism.
-But if, in the case before us, the warning is ignored, our text is seen to conflict with other OT prophecies of the Last Battle, entangles us in numerous historical anachronisms, and plunges us into incredulity.
 For consider: Would (or could) modern armies bring wooden weapons to the field of battle?
 Would there be enough such weapons for a nation of millions to use them as fuel for seven years (Ezek.
 39:9)?
 If all the people of the land worked daily for seven months to bury the bodies of their defeated foes, how many millions of corpses would there have to be (Ezek.
 39:13)?
 How could the Israelites bear the stench or avoid the spread of disease?

-But if prophetic literalism is not the key, what is?
-The Didactic New Testament (DNT) points the way.
-As we have seen, according to the NT the Kingdom enters history in two stages: a temporary spiritual Kingdom of the Son, followed by an eternal spiritual and physical Kingdom of the Father.
-Sandwiched between the two stages of the one Kingdom is the Last Battle: a final global clash between the Kingdom of Christ and the Kingdom of Satan, during which, for a brief moment, it will appear to all the world that the Lord’s Church has been destroyed.
-However, nothing could be farther from the truth, for in fact the Last Battle is the sign and trigger of the Consummation of all things: No sooner has it begun, than Christ himself comes again to rescue his Bride, destroy his enemies, and usher in the eternal Kingdom of the Father (and the Son).
+As we have seen, according to the NT the Kingdom enters history in two stages: a temporary spiritual Kingdom of the Son, followed by an eternal spiritual and physical Kingdom of the Father (Matt.
+13:24-30, 36-43; Col. 1:13).
+Sandwiched between the two stages of the one Kingdom is the Last Battle: the final global clash between God and Satan, Christ and the Antichrist, and the Church and the World.
+During this time, though only for a brief moment, it will appear to all the world that the Lord’s Church has been destroyed.
+However, nothing could be farther from the truth, for in fact the Last Battle is the sign and trigger of the Consummation of all things.
+No sooner has it begun, than Christ himself will come again to rescue his beloved Bride, destroy his enemies, and usher in the eternal Kingdom of the Father (and the Son: Matt.
+24:9-28; 2 Thess.
+2:3-12; Rev. 11:7-10, 19:17-21, 20:7-10).

 These NT mysteries richly illumine large portions of the book of Ezekiel, including our text.
-In chapters 33-37 Ezekiel prophesies about the Days of the Messiah, and about the great spiritual renewal that he will accomplish among God’s people.
-In these chapters the prophet is using covenantally conditioned language to speak of the Era of Gospel Proclamation, during which the Father will bring “the Israel of God” into the spiritual Kingdom of his Son (Gal.
+In chapters 33-37 Ezekiel prophesied about the Days of the Messiah, and about the great spiritual renewal that he will accomplish among God’s people.
+In these chapters the prophet is using covenantally conditioned language to speak of the Era of Gospel Proclamation, the season during which God the Father will bring eschatological Israel (i.e., the Church, comprised of believing Jews and Gentiles) into the spiritual Kingdom of his Son (Gal.
 6:16).
-Later, in chapters 40-48, Ezekiel encourages the saints with visions of the Everlasting Temple (40-42), the Everlasting Glory (43), the Everlasting Worship (43-46), the Everlasting Wholeness (47), the Everlasting Homeland (47-48:29), and the Everlasting City (48:30-35).
-In these chapters he is using covenantally conditioned language to picture the glorified Church in the eternal World to Come.
-And what is sandwiched between these two great blocs of prophecy?
-You have guessed correctly: A covenantally conditioned picture of the Last Battle, cast as the Deception, Destruction, and Disposal of Israel’s most fearsome enemy: the armies of Gog.

 Keeping these introductory thoughts in mind, let us now begin our journey through Ezekiel 38-39.